bra1nDump/ai-task-vscode/docs/backlog.md

 # Done

+- Continue to line range targets
+- Content based matching has bugged out when there were multiple matches within the same file of the same string
+- Remove plan craziness with custom list parsing and simply use <plan> tags
+- Print pseudocode for replacement
+- Delay deleting the content until replacement is final or until it is not empty
 - Scroll into view when editing - very annoying to look for it
 - Currently all edits push individually to the undue stack tremendously polluting it.
 Only have the final edit pushed to the undue stack
 - When we make edits we do big replacements causing flicker due to language highlighter needing to parse the change.10